The Anglican Worship Service

 Most weeks, the priest then leads us in a short “confession and absolution.”
 We will read a short prayer together, where we acknowledge our own brokenness and our failings before God.
 Following that, the priest assures us of God’s forgiveness.
 The Anglican Church doesn’t dwell on guilt or sin, but we do acknowledge it as part of the human condition.

-This section of the service ends with the “Passing of the Peace.”
-Assured of God’s forgiveness, we would normally share God’s peace by shaking hands with those around us and saying, “The peace of the Lord be with you,” or more simply, “Peace.”
-At this time, we ask that you do not shake hands.
-Instead, please follow the instructions of our priest in passing the peace in an appropriate manner.
+This section of the service ends with the “Passing of the Peace" where we share God’s peace with one another.
+Some people shake hands or wave to one another, and some say, “The peace of the Lord be with you,” or more simply, “Peace.”
 You are welcome to simply nod and smile at the people around you.

-The final section of the service begins with another hymn, called the “Offertory Hymn”.
-Normally, we would pass offering plates to collect money to help the church and those in the community and the world.
-At this time, if you would like to contribute, please follow the instructions of the priest as we gather our offerings in a way that does not involve multiple people touching the offering plate.
+The final section of the service begins with a hymn, called the “Offertory Hymn”.
+Offering plates are passed around to collect money to help the church and those in the community and the world.
 You are welcome to contribute, but don’t feel obligated.
-We take the offering as part of our worship to remind ourselves that we are giving back to God in thankfulness for all the blessings that He has given us.
-During this time, we also bring gifts of bread and wine to the altar.
+We take the offering as part of our worship to remind ourselves that we are giving back in thankfulness for all the blessings that we have been given.
 We bring these gifts to God, along with the gift our of hearts, our lives, and our daily efforts to follow Christ.
 We then join in a prayer over all of these offered gifts.

 All are invited to join us for communion.
-You are equally welcome to come forward for a blessing, whether you are baptized or not.
-If you want the priest or deacon to bless you, cross your arms over your chest when he or she approaches you.
+You are equally welcome to come forward for a blessing.
+If you want the priest to bless you, cross your arms over your chest when they approach you.
 You may also choose to stay in your seat during this part of the service – it’s up to you!

 Receiving Communion